Praqma/GodotDevOps/docs/BlogPost.md

 - How/How not to plan a Kanban board
 - Examples from Kanban board

+When working on larger projects it is important to establish a workflow that is structered and visible.
+This becomes increasingly more important as the project and number of collaborators grow.
+Games consists of a large subset of features, a lot of which can be broken into their respective subsets.
+It is easy to get lost in a large scope or in huge tasks that take weeks to finish.

+Task management plays a pivotal role in how we adopt a healthy way of working.
+There are many ways of doing project planning but we use a simple kanban board on the GitHub page to break down our game into simple and short issues.
+The idea is that no issue should take longer than one workday to complete.
+This way you may undertake many different types of tasks instead of being stuck with one for a long period of time.
+There is also something gratifying about being able to mark something as done by the end of the day.
+Another rule of task management is that there should never be more issues in progress than the number of project members.

 ### Version Control
 - Why use version control in game development
 - How to use it right!